starkayc/stuff/twitch/TwitchDownloaderCLI/readme.md

 ### How to Use
 Add the VOD ID to the ID.txt file and run whichever batch file suits your needs.
+If the streamer has VOD set to sub-only then add your [OAuth](https://youtu.be/1MBsUoFGuls) to the cookies.txt file.

 ![VODID](https://i.starkayc.moe/t3eCET.png)